(P & Q Drives) Network File Storage

 Faculty and staff members will have access to 1GB of personal data storage on the P drive.
 Departments can have up to 5GB of group storage space on the Q drive.

 Yes.
 The local network file storage service runs on a server that has been configured and is updated for maximum security, while still being able to provide an efficient and reliable service to the campus.
-In addition, members of the Server Services team, who manage the storage services, only access the file server as necessary per their responsibilities.
+In addition, members of the Enterprise Information Systems team, who maintain the storage services, only access the file server as necessary per their responsibilities.
 These professional IT staff members are bound by KSC policies and professional ethics to keep all data secure and confidential.Is my data on the file server backed up?

 Yes.
 Data located on the file server is backed up every night.
 This is done for the purpose of data recovery in the event of software or hardware failure.
 Backup also provides recovery in case of accidental deletion or file corruption.The backup schedule we are currently using is as follows: